 Why you’ll love it

 They’re simple but so yummy.
-It’s a great snack on the go and you can pick them up at any konbini.
+A great snack on the go, you can pick them up at any konbini.

 Vegan Option: